ChenQiqian/learn-notes/docs/ielts/speaking/part1.md

 ???question "Are headphones comfortable to wear?"
     While, that depends.

-    In my opinion, head-wear types of the headphones are too heavy so wearing them for a long period will be really tired for me.
+    In my opinion, head-wear types of the headphones are too heavy to wear them for a long period.

-    However, the type of in-ear headphones, like airpods from apple, is a lot lighter, so they are a lot more suitable to wear for me.
+    However, the type of in-ear headphones, is a lot lighter, so they are a lot more suitable to wear for me.

-???question "In what conditions you won't yse headphones?"
+???question "In what conditions you won't use headphones?"
     I won't use headphones when I am hanging out with my friends or family.

     I think using headphones in these situations are incredibly rude and it is something that I wish never happen to myself.